sz332/visual_paradigm_scripting_plugin_oss/docs/groovy.md

 # Overview

-The following document describes the basic functionalities of the scripting plugin.
+The following document the Groovy language support provided by the plugin.

 # What is Groovy?